epfl-ada/ada-2020-project-milestone-p3-p3_runtime-error/README.md

 ### Research questions:
 1. What are the main fluxes of people over the world ?
 2. Have some countries different trips habits than others ?
-3. What is the influence of factors like the language, the distance or the GDP on travlling habits ?
+3. What is the influence of factors like the language, the distance or the GDP on traveling habits ?

 ### Datasets used